Gerhard Barkhorn: Squadron leader

 While II.
 Gruppe was based at Jesau, Barkhorn was appointed Staffelkapitän of 4.
 Staffel of JG 52 on 1 March 1942.
 He succeeded Steinhoff in this capacity who had been given command of II.
 Gruppe of JG 52.
-The unit then moved to Wien-Schwechat on 24 April before flying to Zürichtal, present-day Solote Pole, a village near the urban settlement Kirovske in the Crimea.
+The unit then moved to Wien-Schwechat on 24 April before flying to Zürichtal, present-day Solote Pole, a village near the urban settlement of Kirovske in the Crimea.
 There, II.
 Gruppe participated in Operation Trappenjagd, a German counterattack during the Battle of the Kerch Peninsula, launched on 8 May.
 On 16 May, II.
-Gruppe relocated to Artyomovsk, present-day Bakhmut where JG 52 supported the German forces fighting in the Second Battle of Kharkov.
+Gruppe relocated to Artyomovsk, present-day Bakhmut, where JG 52 supported the German forces fighting in the Second Battle of Kharkov.

 On 22 June, German forces launched Operation Fridericus II, the attack on Kupiansk, a preliminary operation to Case Blue, the strategic summer offensive in southern Russia.
 That day, Barkhorn for the first time became "ace-in-a-day", claiming five Lavochkin-Gorbunov-Gudkov LaGG-3 fighters shot down, taking his total to 26 aerial victories.
 Barkhorn again became an "ace-in-a-day" on 19 July, flying four missions that day, he shot down six Soviet fighters taking his total to 51 aerial victories.
 His claims that day include two Hawker Hurricanes, three LaGG-3s and an I-16 shot down.
 The following day, he increased his total number of aerial victories to 56, again an "ace-in-a-day" achievement.
 With Leutnant Waldemar Semelka as his wingman, Barkhorn shot down five LaGG-3 fighters.

 On 22 July, II.
 Gruppe moved to an airfield named Nowy Cholan, approximately 200 km northeast of Rostov-on-Don.
 On 24 July, Barkhorn transferred to an airfield named Nikolajewskaja, approximately 15 minutes flying time closer to front lines.
 During this day, Barkhorn claimed three further aerial victories, increasing his total to 64.
 The following day, he flew on an escort mission for a Fieseler Fi 156 Storch heading for the front lines.
 His Bf 109 F-4/R1 (Werknummer 13388—factory number) took a hit from anti-aircraft artillery, resulting in a forced landing near Morosow.
-Although the damage to the aircraft was only minor, Barkhorn was severely injured in his lower leg and had to be flown out.
+Despite the aircraft sustaining only minor damage, Barkhorn suffered a severe injury to his lower leg and had to be evacuated by air.
 He was taken to a makeshift hospital installed at the Olympiapark Berlin.
 During his convalescence, Barkhorn was temporarily replaced by Semelka who was killed in action on 21 August.
 Command was then given to Leutnant Otto Leicher who was also killed in action.
 In consequence, Krupinski was transferred from 6.
 Staffel, taking command of 4.
 Staffel on 10 September.
 In July 1942, Barkhorn had destroyed 30 Soviet aircraft.
 While hospitalized, on 21 August 1942, he was awarded the German Cross in Gold (Deutsches Kreuz in Gold) and two days later the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes).